zeroluck/docs/sources/cluster/index.md

 operation.
 ```

+<sub>*`(!)` OpenDJ may become picky about certificates used for SSL connections during replication in certain linux distros.
+Be sure you've cross certificates of each OpenDJ instance to default java of each node; another option is to use the same OpenDJ certificate/key pair for both nodes*</sub>

 ## File System Replication

 <sub>*`(!)` Be advised that backup feature is broken in some of earlier versions of csync2 you may get installed from your distribution's repo.
 In that case you will need either to disable it by commenting out `backup-*` clauses in tool's configuration file, or to build csync2 of version 2.0+ from sources and use key `-l` in your xinetd.d's config (like `server_args     = -i -l -N idp1.gluu.org`) on both nodes.*</sub>